 EMERGENCY WATER SUPPLY FOR FIRE FIGHTING

-The emergency water source will be from a 2,400 gallon fire cistern and will be located ~140 feet to the northeast of the structure.
-Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.
+The emergency water source will be from a community cistern.
+The landowners will be contributing to the community cistern fund.
+Contact the Four Mile Fire Protection District (303-444-0882) for more information and specific details.

 FUELS REDUCTION